Emmanuel555/air/README.md

 # air

+## Git Branching Strategy

+master: this is the development branch, used to test new code in the gazebo simulator before pushing it to the UAV

+dtss-mini: no feature development or bug fixes. only used to do adjustments specific to the mini

+dtss-mega: no feature development or bug fixes. only used to do adjustments specific to the mega

 ## Connecting the TROne to Pixhawk 2.1

 The Teraranger One (TROne) communicate to the Pixhawk 2.1 via I2C Bus.
 There are 3 buses on the Pixhawk, Bus 1 (in GPS 1), Bus 2 (in I2C 2) and Bus 3 (in GPS 2).